Five energy-saving things to do before you go on holiday

 Turn down the boiler

-Chances are, if you’re heading off for a summer holiday, you’re not relying on your boiler for heating (and if you are, you should definitely read our guide to reducing summertime energy bills).
+Chances are, if you’re heading off for a summer holiday, you’re not relying on your boiler for heating.
 However, you’re probably still using your boiler for hot water, so turn the water heating setting right down before you leave – there’s no point your boiler working hard to keep water hot if there’s no-one there to use it!
 If you’re jetting off for some winter sun, though, it’s important to take steps to prevent pipes from freezing.
 In which case, program your boiler so the central heating comes on for an hour or two each day, just to keep things ticking over.

 Yep, pretty much everything.
 TVs, stereos, computers – even routers – continue to draw an electrical charge while they’re on standby, so spend a few minutes unplugging your appliances at the wall before you head off.
 For a longer-term gain, invest in a special energy-saving extension lead that will allow you to kill all your appliances in one fell swoop, so you can make savings when you head to bed every day, instead of only when you head abroad once a year.